kirkins/kirkins.github.io/_posts/2017-04-09-freelancing-on-toptal.md

 # Freelancing on Toptal
 I've decided to give freelancing on toptal a try.
-Having worked on a lot of open-source mini-projects since my last full-time job, I'm looking for opprotunities where I can use my own setup, tools, computer, preferabbly remotely.
+Having worked on a lot of open-source mini-projects since my last full-time job, I'm looking for opportunities where I can use my own setup, tools, computer, and preferably from a remote location.

 Toptal seems to offer this and has clients from reputable clients like Airbnb & J.P.
 Morgan.